bojunz/Web_Scraping/README.md

 WebDriverWait(driver, 20).until(EC.presence_of_element_located((By.ID, 'ap_email')))
 ```

 **Explanation**: This line waits until the element with the ID `ap_email` is present in the DOM before trying to interact with it.
-You can adjust this to wait for other types of elements (e.g., visibility, clickability).
+We can adjust this to wait for other types of elements (e.g., visibility, clickability).

-**Tip**: Use `EC.visibility_of_element_located` if you need to ensure the element is visible on the page, or `EC.element_to_be_clickable` if the element needs to be interactable.
+**Tip**: Use `EC.visibility_of_element_located` if We need to ensure the element is visible on the page, or `EC.element_to_be_clickable` if the element needs to be interactable.

 ## 4. Some Elements Are Under a Shadow DOM (Locate Shadow DOM First)

 Shadow DOMs are encapsulated elements that are part of a custom web component, and they require special handling to access.
-In the code, you’re using JavaScript to retrieve the `shadowRoot` of the element:
+In the code, I am using JavaScript to retrieve the `shadowRoot` of the element:

 ```python
 def get_shadow_root(driver, element):
     return driver.execute_script('return arguments[0].shadowRoot', element)
 ```

 **Explanation**: Shadow DOM elements cannot be accessed directly through normal DOM queries like `find_element()`.
-Instead, you must first get the shadow root using JavaScript, and then query elements within that shadow DOM.
+Instead, We must first get the shadow root using JavaScript, and then query elements within that shadow DOM.

-**Tip**: Always ensure you’re interacting with the correct shadow root before querying elements inside it, as elements inside a shadow DOM are encapsulated and inaccessible by default.
+**Tip**: Always ensure I am interacting with the correct shadow root before querying elements inside it, as elements inside a shadow DOM are encapsulated and inaccessible by default.

 ## 5. Some Elements Are Under an iframe (Locate iframe First)

-If an element is inside an `iframe`, you need to switch the driver’s focus to that `iframe` before you can interact with its contents:
+If an element is inside an `iframe`, We need to switch the driver’s focus to that `iframe` before We can interact with its contents:

 ```python
 driver.switch_to.frame(driver.find_element(By.XPATH, "//iframe"))
 ```

-**Explanation**: Selenium requires you to explicitly switch to the `iframe` context before interacting with elements inside it.
-Once done, you can perform actions within the `iframe`.
+**Explanation**: Selenium requires us to explicitly switch to the `iframe` context before interacting with elements inside it.
+Once done, We can perform actions within the `iframe`.

 **Tip**: Don’t forget to switch back to the parent frame after interacting with the `iframe` using `driver.switch_to.default_content()`.

 ## 6. Wait Until the Window is Loaded Before Switching

 When new tabs or windows are opened, Selenium needs to wait until the window is fully loaded before it can switch to that window.
-In your code, you manage this with:
+In my code, We manage this with:

 ```python
 def switch_to_new_window(driver):